asgr/tggd/README.md

 To understand *why* and *when* to use these functions, please refer to MRP.

 We note in particular that the log-space forms of the functions are defined as the distributions of the log of the variates from the real-space distribution with identical parameters.
-This is the correct form to useif performing Bayesian analyses in which the values of the variates are uncertain with priors defined in log-space (eg. lognormal distributions).
+This is the correct form to use if performing Bayesian analyses in which the values of the variates are uncertain with priors defined in log-space (eg. lognormal distributions).

 Authors
 -------
-Aaron Robotham
+* Aaron Robotham
-Steven Murray
+* Steven Murray

 Version
 -------